 In the API space, numerous standards and best practices have evolved to describe and document APIs, but there’s still uncertainty how to best use them to combine API description, documentation, and labeling.
 Erik Wilde offers an overview of the existing approaches, demonstrates how to use them, and proposes an additional layer on top of which API labeling becomes more unified, and thus more useful.

-Erik Wilde is partner at Good API, where he helps organizations getting the most out of APIs and microservices.
-An expert in protocol design and structured data, Erik has been involved in the development of innovative technologies since the advent of the web.
-Previously, he was an associate adjunct professor at UC Berkeley and worked at EMC, Siemens, and CA Technologies.
+Erik Wilde works on the Catalyst team at Axway.
+His goal is to make clients more successful by providing them with insights and guidance on their path toward API-centric architectures in particular, and on their digital transformation journey in general.
+Previously, he was an adjunct professor at UC Berkeley and worked at EMC, Siemens, CA Technologies, and Good API.
 Erik is active in the IETF and W3C communities.
 He holds a PhD from ETH Zurich.

 ©2018, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org